Thoughnuts/App-Dev/README.md

 # App-Dev
 My First Repository

-## My Favorite Movie: Attack on Titan
+## My First and Favorite Anime: "Attack on Titan"

 ### Overview
 *Attack on Titan* is a popular Japanese anime and manga series.
 Set in a world where humanity is on the brink of extinction due to giant humanoid creatures called Titans, it follows the journey of young heroes as they fight for survival and uncover dark secrets about their world.